 Weaknesses

-Nobody does affordable cars better than Renault.
-This time Renault is back with 5e, a fully electric car with an affordable price tag.
+Renault is a notably established brand in the UK, and nobody does affordable cars better than Renault.
+This time, Renault is back with the 5e, a fully electric car with an affordable price tag.
 It’s stylish, compact, and fun to drive.
 If you love retro looks with modern tech, this one’s for you.
 Renault has taken the classic charm of the old R5 and packed it with everything you need in a city-friendly EV.

 Renault 5e has a modern but playful interior, with a digital display, touchscreen, and comfy seats.
 It’s small, but there’s enough space for everyday use.

 This would be our top pick among the cheapest electric cars.
-However, Renault is improving and becoming a more reliable car in the UK.
+However, Renault is improving and becoming more reliable in the UK.

 Strength